Richard Quashigah

 Richard Mawuli Koku Quashigah (born 16 October 1968) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Keta Constituency in the Volta Region on the ticket of the National Democratic Congress.

 Personal life

 Quashigah is married and has one child.
 He served as the NDC Member of Parliament for the Keta Constituency from 7 January 2013 to 7 January 2021.
 During his tenure, he was a member of both the Public Accounts Committee and the Communications Committee of Parliament.
 He also served as the Deputy Ranking on Parliament's Committee on Employment, Social Welfare and State Enterprises.
 He was also Vice Chairman of the Ghana-Korea Parliamentary Friendship Association.
 Quashigah is a Christian.

 Early life and education

 Quashigah was born on 16 October 1968.
 He hails from Kedzi-Keta, a town in the Volta Region of Ghana.
+He had his secondary education at the Ghana Secondary Technical School(Takoradi).
 He entered University of Wales, Cardiff, UK and obtained his master's degree in International Journalism in 2002.